Laksa: Origin

-Another theory about the dish's origins goes back to the 15th century Ming Chinese naval expeditions led by Zheng He, whose armada navigated Maritime Southeast Asia.
+There are various theories about the origins of laksa.
+One goes back to the 15th-century Ming Chinese naval expeditions led by Zheng He, whose armada navigated Maritime Southeast Asia.
 Overseas Chinese migrants had settled in various parts of Maritime Southeast Asia, long before Zheng He's expedition.
 However, it was after this that the number of Chinese migrants and traders significantly increased.
-These Chinese men intermarried into the local populations, and together they formed mixed-race communities called the Peranakans or Straits Chinese.
+These Chinese men intermarried into the local populations, and together they formed mixed-race communities called the Peranakan Chinese or Straits Chinese.

 In Malaysia, the earliest variant of laksa is believed to have been introduced by the Peranakan Chinese in Malacca.
-The name laksa is derived from the word spicy (辣) and grainy or sandy (沙) in the Min Chinese dialect, which denotes the spicy taste and the grainy texture (either from grinding onion, granules of fish or meat, or cooked coconut milk) of laksa, since the Peranakan Malay is a creole language that is heavily influenced by a dialect of Hokkien.
+The name laksa is derived from the word spicy (辣) and grainy or sandy (沙) in the Min Chinese dialect, which denotes the spicy taste and the grainy texture (either from grinding onion, granules of fish or meat, or curdled coconut milk) of laksa, since the Peranakan Malay is a creole language that is heavily influenced by a dialect of Hokkien.
+An early mention of "laksa" in the English language can be found in a Royal Geographical Society journal from 1846.

-In Singapore, the dish is believed to have been created after interaction between the Peranakans with the local Singaporean Malays.
+In Singapore, the dish is believed to have been created after interaction between the Peranakan Chinese with local Singaporean Malays.